 Full details of the scholarships and the application process can be found here.

-Over 150 applications were made for the first 50 places available on the scholarship scheme and these scholars began their studies in Autumn 2022.
+Over 450 applications were made for the first two cohorts of 50 students on the scholarship scheme.
 Study at the OU typically takes six years, studying at part-time intensity to achieve an undergraduate degree.
-50 more places are available for Autumn 2023.
+Applications are open 20 March 2024 to 3 July 2024 for ten places to start study in Autumn 2024.

 Students: Our advisers are on hand to answer any questions you might have about the Open Futures Scholarship for Black Students, and to help you complete your application, if you need it.
 Don’t hesitate to call us on 0300 303 5303.